Rock League

-Rock League is an upcoming professional curling league operated by The Curling Group, who also own the Grand Slam of Curling.
-Rock League will launch in April 2026, initially consisting of 6 franchised teams consisting of both males and females.
+Rock League is a professional curling league operated by The Curling Group, who also own the Grand Slam of Curling.
+Rock League launched April 6, 2026, consisting of 6 franchised teams consisting of men, women and mixed teams.

 History

 In April 2024, the Grand Slam of Curling, a series of curling bonspiels that was mainly held in Canada, was announced to be bought by a consortium known as The Curling Group.
 The group included curlers Jennifer Jones and John Morris, alongside former American football players-turned curlers Jared Allen and Marc Bulger.

 On April 24, 2025, The Curling Group announced a professional curling league known as Rock League, which would begin play in April 2026 and hold events in Canada, the United States, and Europe.
-The league would initially consist of 6 globally franchised teams, with each team having five males and five females.
+The league would initially consist of 6 globally franchised teams, with each team having five men and five women.
 The inaugural season would consist of six weeks of bonspiels in multiple formats.
-Bruce Mouat, one of the six team captains announced that same day, likened the potential impact that Rock League would have on the momentum of the sport, which usually only sees a surge of interest during the Winter Olympics, to how Grand Slam Track is increasing momentum in track and field after the 2024 Summer Olympics in Paris.
+Bruce Mouat, one of the six team captains announced that same day, likened the potential impact that Rock League would have on the momentum of the sport, which usually only sees a surge of interest during the Winter Olympics, to how Grand Slam Track was meant to increase momentum in track and field after the 2024 Summer Olympics in Paris.
 Curling legends John Morris and Jennifer Jones were also announced as competition advisors.